RohanLone/Portfolio/index.md

 1. `DATA COLLECTION:` The data used in this project collected from the Plant Village dataset, which is a publicly available dataset of images of healthy and diseased plant leaves.
 2. `DATA PREPROCESSING:` The data is preprocessed to remove any noise or irrelevant features.
 3. `MODEL DEVELOPMENT:` A deep learning model developed using the Fast.ai and Tensorflow library.
 The model will be trained on a subset of the data and evaluated on the remaining data. `Fast.ai:` Used the ResNet18 pre-trained model, which is a convolutional neural network (CNN) that has been trained on a large dataset of images.
 This allows you to start with a model that has already learned to recognize certain features in images, which can help you to train your model more quickly.
-4. `MODEL DEPOYMENT:` The model will is deployed to a web application so that it can be used by farmers and other plant growers to identify and treat plant diseases.
+4. `MODEL DEPLOYMENT:` The model will is deployed to a web application so that it can be used by farmers and other plant growers to identify and treat plant diseases.

 Project Challenges:
 1. The data was noisy and imbalanced.